RisingDuskFTW/unsw-course-recommendations/README.md

 - The assignments in COMP3821 are harder, but worth less (10% each instead of 15% in COMP3121).
 - There are additional group assignments in COMP3821 in the off-weeks between the individual assignments (worth 5% each, all they are is creating your own assignment questions, pretty fun tbh).
 - There is a 10% participation component to COMP3821.
+- **Edit 23T1:** From what my friends have told me, COMP3121 now only has three assignemnts with three questions each, so there is now a larger gap in the workload between the two courses.

 Considering doing one of these two offerings is core for CS and an elective for SENG, I would only recommend taking extended if you are confident, and enjoy, algorithms (a good sign is if you find COMP2521 fun), and if you can convince three other people to take it with you.